-We have referred to paying National Insurance contributions (NIC) and income tax throughout this guide and we cover NIC in more detail below.
-As a self-employed person you will pay any Class 2 NIC or Class 4 NIC due at the same time as your income tax unless you are required to pay 'payments on account' (see below).
+We have referred to paying National Insurance and income tax throughout this guide and we cover NIC in more detail below.
+As a self-employed person you will pay any Class 2 NIC and Class 4 NIC due at the same time as your income tax.

-You usually have to pay any tax that you owe to HMRC by 31 January following the end of the tax year in question.
-So if you owe tax for the 2024/25 tax year this is due by 31 January 2026.
+Unless you are required to pay 'payments on account' (see below) then you usually have to pay any tax that you owe to HMRC by the 31 January following the end of the tax year in question.
+So if you owe tax for the 2021/22 tax year this is due by 31 January 2023.